qaisjp/inf-cg/cw1/report/report.md

 ![](superimposed.annotated.jpg) ![](superimposed.2.png) ![](superimposed.3.png)

-## Using pbrt is hard!
+## Reflection

 PBRT isn't very well supported and unfortunately the exporter does not support the latest version of Blender.
 We used Blender 2.7 instead of the much superior Blender 2.8.

+### Shading

+The fruit in our photo is too bright and appears somewhat obviously fake to the untrained eye.
+The textures should have been made slightly darker and slightly more realistic (polished).
+Additionally, in real life, fruit isn't often that perfectly round.

+### Lighting

+In our photo we shone a light from the bottom left area, but yet there are other shadows in the picture that don't match this position of lighting.
+This could be due to sunlight from the window affecting the photo in addition to the inside of the cupboard reflecting back on the objects.

+We would recommend a picture to be taken at night instead, with no light sources other than one just for the sign.

+### `Makefile`

-We had to use the `pbrt` command line tool instead of just using one of Blender's default well-supported renderers (e.g. Blender).
-The `.pbrt` file output by the Blender did not export everything from Blender: a user would still have to manually recreate lighting as well as tweak the camera field of view.
+We had to use the `pbrt` command line tool instead of just using one of Blender's default well-supported renderers (e.g. Cycles Render).
+The `.pbrt` file output by the Blender extension did not export everything from Blender: a user would still have to manually recreate lighting as well as tweak the camera field of view.

 We decided to automate the following edits: